Guide

 How do you give a BeeAI agent email?

-How do you define the custom tool?
+How do you register the CLI as a BeeAI tool?

 import { Tool, StringToolOutput } from "beeai-framework/tools/base";